ietf-gitwg/using-github/draft-ietf-git-using-github.md

 a few additional tasks can greatly improve the process for the Working Group.

 Using GitHub means that it is more likely that a contribution is made by users who aren't very familiar with the work.
-If a duplicate issue is raised, point the user to the existing issue before closing the issue.
-If a contributor seems rude in a comment, be courteous in response.

 Pull requests from new contributors can contain errors or omissions.
+Duplicate issues are commonplace.
+Proposed changes might have grammatical errors or they might diverge from existing style.
-Some contributors won't natively speak English, so changes might have grammatical errors.
-If a change is generally sound, rather than rejecting the pull request or requesting changes, accept the change and then make any minor corrections yourself.
+If a change is generally sound, rather than rejecting the pull request or requesting changes, editors could instead accept the change and then make any necessary corrections.

-Never close a pull request or issue without first understanding why it was made and then explaining why you aren't accepting it.
-If you are uncertain, ask a chair for guidance.
+Editors SHOULD NOT close a pull request or issue without first understanding why the item was created.
+Editors and chairs SHOULD try to explain every action clearly and concisely.
+Even if a contributor seems rude, being courteous in response is always best.

-If a contributor makes a comment that raises what you believe to be a new issue, create an issue for them.
-If the issue has an obvious solution, consider creating a pull request.
+If a contributor makes a comment that raises what a new issue, editors can create an issue or - if there is an obvious solution - a pull request.
 It doesn't matter what venue the issue was raised in (e.g., email, issue discussion, a pull request review); capturing issues quickly ensures that problems become visible and can be tracked.

-This takes a little more effort, but these simple steps can help encourage contributions, which will ultimately improve the quality of your document.
+This takes a little more effort, but these simple steps can help encourage contributions, which will ultimately improve the quality of documents.

 # GitHub Limitations {#shame}